IgorLuka1976/MethodsToFindRowsWithMaxMinInColumn/README.md

 # SelectMethodsMaxMinByDate
-Select Methods Rows to find row depending on performance, included Max or Min in date column
+Methods To Find Rows with Max or Min data in column ,depending on performance